What are they?

 - Give a summary of what you’ve covered during your end stage.
 Offer to take questions at the end.

-- Create clear, simple, concise visuals, with a professional font.
+- Create clear, simple, concise visuals, with an appropriate font for the role.

 - You can find useful further tips on TargetJobs.co.uk.